epidemics-scepticism/writing/guide.md

 I'd suggest you aim for something stronger than the 44 bits in the XKCD comic.
 [NASA recommend](https://www.nas.nasa.gov/hecc/support/kb/using-gpg-to-encrypt-your-data_242.html) picking 5 random words of 5-10 letters in size, a similar method known as [Diceware](https://en.wikipedia.org/wiki/Diceware) allows you to control how strong the passphrase is.

+I have created an example implementation of such a password generator, available [here](https://github.com/epidemics-scepticism/pypassword-generator).

 You'll want to pick two of these passphrases and commit them to memory.
 The first passphrase will be used to [decrypt your hard drive](#encryptingyourhdd).
 The second passphrase will be the master password to your [password manager](#passwordmanagement), which will generate and store the rest of your passwords for your other accounts.

 ### Password Management